Myles Beerman: Club career

-Beerman began his football career at Floriana in Malta before moving to England in 2014 to sign for Manchester City in a move which was investigated by FIFA.
+Beerman began his football career at Floriana in Malta before moving to England in 2014 to sign for Manchester City in a move which was investigated by FIFA amid suggestions that he was under the legal transfer age when he joined Manchester City in 2014.
 Beerman was released in May 2016 and then signed for Rangers after agreeing a two-year contract.
 Beerman made his professional debut for the Ibrox club in a Scottish Premiership match versus Kilmarnock on 6 April 2017, when he played at left-back.

 On 4 January 2018, Beerman joined Scottish Championship club Queen of the South until the end of May 2018 on a development loan deal.
 On 17 May 2019, it was announced that Beerman would be released by Rangers at the end of the season.

 On 15 August 2019, Beerman joined Maltese side Hibernians on a three-year contract.

 In February 2023, Beerman was awarded the man of the match in the Maltese Challenge league.
 This award was sponsored by the kitchen store.